lelloc/doc-admin/content/processes-automation/dynamic-fields.rst

 1. Make sure that the dynamic field *Validity* is set to *valid*.
 2. Open the *System Configuration* module in the admin interface.
-3. Navigate to *Fromtend* → *Agent* → *View* and select a view to add the dynamic field to.
+3. Navigate to *Frontend* → *Agent* → *View* and select a view to add the dynamic field to.
 4. Find the setting ends with ``###DynamicField`` and click on the *Edit this setting* button.
 5. Click on the *+* button to add the dynamic field.
-6. Enter the name of the dynamic field to the textbox and click on the tick button.
+6. Enter the name of the dynamic field to the text box and click on the tick button.
 7. Select *1 - Enabled* or *2 - Enabled and required*.
 8. Click on the tick button on the right to save the setting.
 9. Deploy the modified system configuration.